Julio Jones expected to play; Jordy Nelson iffy

 The day after the NFC Championship sides were set and the over/unders for the anticipated offensive fireworks skyrocketed, the statuses of Julio Jones and Jordy Nelson were on the lips of both coaches.
 Falcons coach Dan Quinn said Jones will be limited in practices this week with a toe injury but is expected to be ready for Sunday’s gateway game to Super Bowl LI.

 Jones first injured his toe in Week 13 and aggravated it in Saturday’s divisional-round win over the Seahawks.
-He had just three catches for 29 yards, played only 42 offensive snaps and did not finish the game.
+He had six catches for 67 yards and a touchdown against Seattle, but did not finish the game.

 Packers coach Mike McCarthy, meanwhile, was decidedly less optimistic about his star pass-catcher.
 Nelson suffered a rib injury in the wild-card game against the Giants and missed Sunday’s divisional game against Dallas.
 He said he was not sure if Nelson will be cleared to practice when the team returns to practice Wednesday.